Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 In the small town of Dieterich, Illinois, the quiet streets of the 62424 ZIP code belied an intense dispute that gripped two families for nearly six months in 2023.
 The case centered on a charming, two-story home on Maple Street, purchased by the Johnsons in 2021 for $175,000.
 However, the deal grew complicated when hidden foundation damage came to light after closing.

-Mark and Sarah Johnson, proud new homeowners, discovered severe structural issues within weeks of moving in.
+Mark and the claimant, proud new homeowners, discovered severe structural issues within weeks of moving in.
 They claimed that the seller, Gregory Harper, and his real estate agent had knowingly concealed these defects.
 The estimated repair costs ballooned to $45,000 after an independent inspection.
 Harper, on the other hand, insisted that the seller’s disclosure form provided before sale was accurate and that the Johnsons had ample opportunity for inspections.

 Timeline: